 Buying a house is an exciting time.
-These steps will smooth your way through the house buying process.
+This page steps you through the house buying process, so you know what to expect.

 1. Save for a house deposit